Rezn0y/R-Inferno/README.md

 # R-Inferno - Create Your Own BotNet
+It is recommended to use with VDS/VPS while using the tool.
 ![Screenshot](Screenshot.png)

 # Installation